its-laika/NanoBlog/README.md

 - `dotnet run .` or `dotnet test .`

 ## Issues, help or security related stuff
-If you want to give me any relevant information to this project, feel free to either create an issue or write me an e-mail: novembermikefive /at/ gmail.com .
+If you want to give me any relevant information to this project, feel free to either create an issue or write me an e-mail: github+curly /at/ likely /dot/ gay.
-But again: **DO NOT USE IN PRODUCTION!
-THIS PROJECT IS CURRENTLY BEING DEVELOPED AND TESTED BY ME!**

 ## License
 MIT